List of active South African Navy ships: Coastal and harbour tugs

-The South African Navy operates a small but essential fleet of harbour tugboats that provide vital support functions at its naval bases in Simon's Town and Durban.
+The SA Navy operates a small but essential fleet of harbour tugboats that provide vital support functions at its naval bases in Simon's Town and Durban.
 These vessels are primarily used for towing, berthing assistance, firefighting, salvage, and general harbour duties, ensuring that larger warships such as the Valour-class frigates, submarines, and the fleet replenishment vessel SAS Drakensberg can safely enter and leave port.

 The tugboats are of varying classes and generations, they are built locally in South Africa, reflecting the Navy's long-standing reliance on domestic shipyards for support craft.
 They are generally small displacement vessels with powerful diesel engines and specialised towing equipment, capable of operating in both harbour waters and limited offshore conditions when required.
 Equipped with firefighting monitors, towing winches, and reinforced hulls, the tugs play a critical role in emergency response and fleet logistics.

 While not combatants, the Navy's tugboats are indispensable force multipliers, enabling day-to-day fleet operations and providing essential safety at sea and in harbour.
 They also serve in secondary roles such as search and rescue, pollution control, and supporting naval exercises.